vegaprotocol/specs/specs/0037-pegged-orders.md

 - [ ] Pegged orders are not repriced and do not lose time priority when their specific reference price is unchanged, even if other peg reference prices move.
 - [ ] If the midprice is calculated to be a fraction (e.g. 102.5), it should be rounded up for a buy and rounded down for a sell.
 - [ ] The order version is not updated during a repricing
+- [ ] Pegged orders are excluded from the calculation of the BEST_BID, BEST_ASK and MID prices

 ## Summary